 Sketch to Screen Comparisons provides a neat variation on the usual storyboard presentations.
 Here we find many drawings from Gilliam’s pad, and these concept images are followed by corresponding shots from the final film.
 The piece lasts six minutes and 55 seconds and offers a good look at Gilliam’s preparatory work.

 The Poster Gallery splits into three international options.
 We find one poster each from Japan, Poland, and the UK.
 More would have been nice, but these were cool to see.
 Lastly, we get the film’s funny theatrical trailer.
 The clip starts in a very odd way, and it ends with a spoof of the marketing techniques for Hitchcock’s Psycho.
 It’s definitely worth a look.

 Between his work with Monty Python and his more successful directorial efforts, Terry Gilliam made Jabberwocky, a baby step away from his Python origins toward his future self.
 Though sporadically interesting, the movie seemed like a disappointment as a whole; I liked some parts of it but it never coalesced into a compelling or entertaining whole.
-The DVD offered drab and mediocre picture but it boasted a very solid soundtrack and a minor roster of extras highlighted by a fine audio commentary.
+The DVD offered drab and mediocre picture, a messy soundtrack and a minor roster of extras highlighted by a fine audio commentary.
 Devotees of Python and Gilliam will want to give Jabberwocky a look, but others probably would be better off with other offerings from those sources.